rfdspeng/ml_ai_portfolio/notes/machine_learning/_model-selection.md

 To evaluate if the learning algorithm is overfitting or underfitting, we typically use cross-validation.

 The simplest is _holdout validation_: split your training data further into one training set and one validation set.
-Train on the training set and measure _generalization error_ (aka out-of-sample error) on the validation set.
+Train on the training set and estimate _generalization error_ (aka out-of-sample error) on the validation set.

 If you can afford training multiple times, _K-fold cross-validation_ is a better strategy.
-* You train and validate on the entire training set
+* You train and validate on the entire training set (more efficient use of data)
-* You train and validate _K_ times so you can have more confidence in your generalization error (less susceptible to random variation than holdout validation)
+* The estimate of generalization error is the mean error across _K_ folds, which is less susceptible to random variation than holdout validation, where you only get one estimate of generalization error
+* Calculate the standard error of the estimate
+    * You have _K_ samples
-* You can get an estimate of how much generalization error might vary by calculating the standard error of your _K_ generalization errors
+    * The mean generalization error is an estimate of the true generalization error
+    * The standard error for _K_ samples is given by $\sigma/\sqrt(K)$, where $\sigma$ is the standard deviation of the _K_ samples
+    * Keep in mind that since the _K_ samples are not entirely independent (the folds overlap), the standard error underestimates the uncertainty of the estimate
+    * As _K_ increases, standard deviation will tend to increase since validation size decreases

 ## Hyperparameter tuning